 For specific information on people living with HIV:

-We strongly advise that every adult, including people living with HIV take the COVID-19 vaccine.
+We strongly advise that everyone, including those living with HIV take the COVID-19 vaccine.

-NHS Scotland has confirmed that most people living with HIV should now have been offered at least two doses of a COVID vaccine and some offered either a third dose or a booster dose.
+NHS Scotland has confirmed that most people with HIV should now have been offered at least two doses of a COVID vaccine and offered either a third dose or a booster dose.
+In addition, everyone over the age of 12 with HIV will be offered another booster dose of the vaccine in spring 2022.

 If you have not yet been offered the COVID vaccine, it may be because of the following reasons: